lpsinger/gwcelery/doc/design.rst

 subclasses of :class:`celery_eternal.EternalTask` or :class:`celery_eternal.EternalProcessTask`.

-*  :meth:`gwcelery.tasks.gcn.broker`
-*  :meth:`gwcelery.tasks.gcn.listen`
 *  :meth:`gwcelery.tasks.lvalert.listen`

-Both of these run inside the general-purpose worker process described above, and are automatically started (and restarted as necessary) by Celery Beat.
+These tasks run inside the general-purpose worker process described above, and are automatically started (and restarted as necessary) by Celery Beat.

 Handlers